veeneck/ryan.blog/content/blog/codepen-shortcode.md

 <!--more-->

-I thought I would be in trouble when Google found no obvious solution for a Codpen & Hugo shortcode.
+I thought I would be in trouble when Google found no obvious solution for a Codepen & Hugo shortcode.
 Fortunately, this git repo had [just what I was looking for](https://github.com/jorinvo/hugo-shortcodes/blob/master/shortcodes/pen.html).
 As stated in Hugo's [docs on custom shortcodes](https://gohugo.io/templates/shortcode-templates/), simply create a file at `layouts/shortcodes/name.html` where `name` is the name of the shortcode you want to add.

 Once the `name.html` file is created, copy the code from the repo above into it an save.
 Then, simply add a pen your posts with: